Bishibop/snapconnect/docs/implementation/epic-1-vibe-reel-implementation-plan.md

 ### Verification

-- [ ] Database migration completes successfully (snaps → vibe_checks)
+- [x] Database migration completes successfully (snaps → vibe_checks)
-- [ ] All indexes and RLS policies renamed and working
+- [x] All indexes and RLS policies renamed and working
-- [ ] Storage bucket renamed or references updated
+- [x] Storage bucket renamed or references updated
-- [ ] All files renamed (services, hooks, components, screens)
+- [x] All files renamed (services, hooks, components, screens)
-- [ ] All imports updated throughout codebase
+- [x] All imports updated throughout codebase
-- [ ] All type definitions use VibeCheck terminology
+- [x] All type definitions use VibeCheck terminology
-- [ ] All function names use VibeCheck terminology
+- [x] All function names use VibeCheck terminology
-- [ ] All variable names use vibeCheck terminology
+- [x] All variable names use vibeCheck terminology
-- [ ] Can send VibeChecks from within conversations
+- [x] Can send VibeChecks from within conversations
-- [ ] VibeChecks appear in conversation threads as special messages
+- [x] VibeChecks appear in conversation threads as special messages
-- [ ] 30-second viewing functionality works with renamed components
+- [x] 30-second viewing functionality works with renamed components
-- [ ] View status indicators work (sent, viewed, etc.)
+- [x] View status indicators work (sent, viewed, etc.)
-- [ ] Can send VibeChecks from camera to specific conversations
+- [x] Can send VibeChecks from camera to specific conversations
-- [ ] All UI text says "VibeCheck" instead of "snap"
+- [x] All UI text says "VibeCheck" instead of "snap"
-- [ ] Real-time VibeCheck delivery works with renamed table
+- [x] Real-time VibeCheck delivery works with renamed table
-- [ ] No "snap" references remain anywhere in codebase
+- [x] No "snap" references remain anywhere in codebase
-- [ ] App functionality identical to before, just with new naming
+- [x] App functionality identical to before, just with new naming

+### ✅ FEATURE COMPLETE

+**Implementation Date**: Completed in Epic 2 Feature 3
+**Status**: All verification criteria met and tested **Notes**: Successfully implemented with comprehensive updates including:

+- Complete database migration from snaps to vibe_checks with all indexes and RLS policies
+- Thorough codebase renaming of all files, services, hooks, and components
+- VibeChecks fully integrated into conversation threads as a message type
+- One-time viewing enforced for recipients with proper status tracking
+- Optimistic UI updates for immediate sending feedback
+- Friend selector with single and multi-friend sending capabilities
+- Proper error handling and race condition mitigation
+- System architecture documentation updated to reflect all changes

 ## Feature 4: CLIP Embeddings & Similarity Infrastructure